phoenixframework/phoenix/C_routing.md

 Clearly, the body of the match function is where the index function of the PageController is called.

 As we add more routes, more clauses of the match function will be added to our router module.
 These will behave like any other multi-clause function in Elixir.
-They will be tried in order from the top, and the first clause to match the paramates given (verb and path) will be executed.
+They will be tried in order from the top, and the first clause to match the paramaters given (verb and path) will be executed.
 After a match is found, the search will stop and no other clauses will by tried.

 This means that it is possible to create a route which will never match, based on the HTTP verb and the path, regardless of the controller and action.